 • Access to ALL IN’s ALLINtoVote.org voter registration and education tool.

-How do Tennessee Campuses Join the Challenge?
+How Do Tennessee Campuses Join the Challenge?

 Any accredited, degree-granting, post-secondary institution may join and there is no cost to participate.
 Participation in the Tennessee Challenge will automatically include participation in the national ALL IN Challenge and awards competition.